 A cover letter is a document that goes along with your resume when seeking employment.
 It introduces you to the hiring manager and highlights your skills and experiences that make you a good fit for the job.

-It's an opportunity to express yourself beyond what's on the resume, describe why the job appeals to you the job, and demonstrate show how your qualifications and background can be of use to the organization.
+It's an opportunity to express yourself beyond what's on the resume, describe why the job appeals to you, and show how your qualifications and background can be of use.

 A CareerBuilder survey found that 49% of hiring managers believe a cover letter can positively impact a candidate's chances of being hired.